Will I Still See the Grain on Painted Cabinets?

 Knotty alder cabinet door sample

-All species of wood have knots and natural dark spots and anomalies in some fashion.
-In species such as “knotty alder” and rustic hickory, those knots are much more prevalent and are considered a design “feature” of the wood.
-(Knotty alder cabinets were quite popular ten or twenty years ago but now . . . not so much.)
+Almost all wood have natural dark spots and anomalies in some fashion.
+In species such as “knotty alder” and rustic hickory, you’ll see prevalent deep knots and even natural gashes in the wood, that are considered a design feature of the wood itself.
 The knots can be quite deep, almost like fissures, and give the wood a very distinctive look.
-Ironically, the rest of the wood surface, apart from the knots, can feel quite smooth!
+Ironically, the rest of the wood surface, apart from the knots, can feel quite smooth.

 Hiding the grain on painted cabinets